jonnonz1/nz-statute-book/acts/public/1990/civil-aviation-act-1990.md

 (1) The Secretary, while a scheduled international air service licence granted under section 87N of this Act is in force, may, of the Secretary's own motion or on the application of the licensee, amend or revoke any of the terms and conditions of the licence or add any new terms or conditions that in the Secretary's opinion are necessary or desirable in the public interest.
 (2) Where the Secretary, on the Secretary's own motion, proposes to exercise the power conferred on the Secretary by subsection (1) of this section, the Secretary shall give the licensee not less than 21 clear days' notice in writing of the Secretary's intention to exercise that power.
 (3) Where any application under subsection (1) of this section seeks approval for—pursuant to the licence, the Secretary shall take into account all the matters referred to in section 87M of this Act as if the application were an application for a new licence.
-  (a) A change or addition to the route or routes to be operated; or (b) An increase in the capacity of the service to be provided— (4) Where the Secretary has varied the terms or conditions of any licence under this section, the Secretary shall give notice in the Gazette of the fact of, and the terms of, that variation.
+  (a) a change or addition to the route or routes to be operated; or (b) an increase in the capacity of the service to be provided— (4) Where the Secretary has varied the terms or conditions of any licence under this section, the Secretary shall give notice in the Gazette of the fact of, and the terms of, that variation.

 **Open aviation market licences**

 ### 87R Minister may designate countries or territories for open aviation market licences
 The Minister may from time to time, by notice in the Gazette, designate any one or more countries or territories in respect of which—may be carried on pursuant to and in conformity with an open aviation market licence.
-  (a) Scheduled international air services; and
+  (a) scheduled international air services; and
-  (b) Non-scheduled international flights engaged in the carriage of passengers, cargo, or mail for remuneration or hire—
+  (b) non-scheduled international flights engaged in the carriage of passengers, cargo, or mail for remuneration or hire—

 ### 87S Secretary to be licensing authority for open aviation market licences
 The Secretary shall be the licensing authority to grant open aviation market licences to New Zealand international airlines and foreign international airlines and to exercise jurisdiction in respect of those licences in accordance with this Part of this Act.

 ### 87T Consideration of application for open aviation market licence
 (1) In considering an application for an open aviation market licence made by a New Zealand international airline or a foreign international airline the Secretary shall take into account the following matters:
-  (a) Any relevant air services agreement and associated arrangements, and any other international agreement, convention, or arrangement to which New Zealand is a party:
+  (a) any relevant air services agreement and associated arrangements, and any other international agreement, convention, or arrangement to which New Zealand is a party:
-  (b) The safety and security requirements of the Director:
+  (b) the safety and security requirements of the Director:
-  (c) Such other matters as the Minister thinks fit and has determined in writing should be taken into account.
+  (c) such other matters as the Minister thinks fit and has determined in writing should be taken into account.
 (2) If the granting of the open aviation market licence would be contrary to any agreement, convention, or arrangement referred to in subsection (1)(a) of this section, the Secretary shall refuse to grant the licence.

 ### 87U Open aviation market licence may be granted subject to conditions